0x9ef/go-maps/readme.md

 ```

 ### Get
-We can get a map key and its value.
+We can get a map value.
 ```go
 m := maps.NewDefaultMap[string, int]()
 m.Set("one", 1)